Lecture 6 - Conditional Statements and the Structure of Python Code¶

 Exercise: Modify the flowchart for the basic conditional statement to include processes performed when the condition is not satisfied.

-As has been mentioned, all if
+As has been mentioned, all if statements (including those with the

 In some cases, the resulting code is more complicated.
 For our modified

-example, we could use two basic if
+number example, we could use two basic if statements to achieve

-the same behavior as the if
+the same behavior as the if/else structure:

 In [4]: